 The first object of grievances from years past, The Cotten Picker, may or may not depict a slave.
 And if the unhappy employee felt so “disrespected,” why wait a year to say so?

-Furthermore, why take it out of context or explain why it might offend anyone?
+Furthermore, why take it out of context and not explain why it might offend anyone?
 Shall we just take every individual gripe as universally valid and worthy of censorship?

 Correction: An earlier version of this story identified the artist as a resident of Coler.
 That was inaccurate.